 If you’re creating content for your website or updating business listings for organic search, it’s important to do keyword research to determine which words are relevant to your business, the average search volume, and the competitiveness of each keyword or phrase.

-Most importantly, you shouldalways consider the user’s search intent during the brainstorming phase.
+Most importantly, during the brainstorming phase you should always consider the user’s search intent.
 What would your target customer search for in Google?
-Make a list of 50–100 words and/or phrases and then you can easily get started with keyword research without any expensive tools or apps.
+Make a list of 50 to 100 words and/or phrases and then you can easily get started with keyword research without any expensive tools or apps.
 All you need is Google.

 You can begin by: